 The FTC’s position is clear:

-- What about videos?
 Are there reviews on YouTube?
 What do they say?

 Again, it’s critical to be transparent.

-Write a review that focuses on the site visitor and how you think it would benefit her.
-Make clear that it’s not based on personal use or experience but reflects accurate, exhaustive research of “expert” opinions.
+Write a review that focuses on the site visitor and how you think it would benefit them.
+Make it clear in your review that it’s not based on experience but reflects accurate,thrill research of “expert” opinions.

 Detail what that means.
 Add, of course, that it has been supplemented by your own conclusions based on all those hours of research.

 It’s always better, though, to be able to build true user experience or hands-on testing into your review but when you cannot like on site like travel you have to other alternative than using the other approach.